 What should we do now?

 Looking for an easy solution is not the way to address this problem.
 Doing so with short-term fixes is also not the way to address it.
-Long term, costly, and data-driven decisions are the only way to address the rising sea level trend.
+Long-term, costly, and data-driven decisions are the only way to address the rising sea level trend.

-Adjustments to building materials, code requirements, or banned areas for new development are three ways that construction companies in florida may be impacted by this trend.
+Adjustments to building materials, code requirements, or banned areas for new development are three ways that construction companies in Florida may be impacted by this trend.
 The kind of repairs and projects may also be changing over the next few years; flood damage, infrastructure repair, or repurposing sewers and drainage systems are projects which may become more popular.
-Multi-dwelling buildings such as condos and apartments may become more popular as the drive to house more people inland impacts the type of projects become available in certain areas.
+Multi-dwelling buildings such as condos and apartments may become more popular as the drive to house more people inland impacts the type of projects that become available in certain areas.
 Don’t be surprised if a previously underdeveloped area suddenly has an influx of interest; As the coast becomes less inhabitable, development in new areas is inevitable.
 People must live somewhere.

 The Gist Of It

 As sea levels rise, coastal cities all around the world are at risk of flooding.
 Mass migration of people from coats into inner cities and inland residences could impact the look and feel out these places.
-Health concerns associated with rising sea levels and temperatures, as well as the requirement for new building codes, water storage, and drinking-water treatment are only a few examples of what will need to take to address the fallout of the phenomenon of rising sea levels.
+Health concerns associated with rising sea levels and temperatures, as well as the requirement for new building codes, water storage, and drinking-water treatment, are only a few examples of what will need to take to address the fallout of the phenomenon of rising sea levels.